MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 interface ICoreWebView2FrameInfo2 : ICoreWebView2FrameInfo {
   /// The parent `FrameInfo`.
   /// This property is `null` for the top most document in the WebView2 which has
   /// no parent frame.
+Note that this is only available when it's called from
+  /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
+  /// Else, it return a HRESULT error code and `null` for parent `FrameInfo`.
   [propget] HRESULT ParentFrameInfo([out, retval] ICoreWebView2FrameInfo** frameInfo);
   /// The unique identifier of the frame associated with the current `FrameInfo`.
   /// It's the same kind of ID as with the frame ID in `ICoreWebView2` and
   /// `ICoreWebView2Frame`.
+Note that this is only available when it's called from
+  /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
+  /// Else, it return a HRESULT error codes and 0 for frame ID.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }